samiuelson/Hipstore/README.md

 ###Specs
 * Written in Kotlin lang
-* Using SharedPreferences
+* Using SharedPreferences under the hood
-* Serializing objects to json format
+* Serializing objects to json format with Gson lib